kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-provider.md

 }
 ```

-In this example, `CustomAuthenticationProvider` implements the `AuthenticationProvider` interface and overrides the `authenticate` and `supports` methods to perform custom authentication logic.
+In this example, `CustomAuthenticationProvider` implements the `AuthenticationProvider` interface and provides custom authentication logic within the `authenticate` method.

 ### Configuring AuthenticationProvider

-To use `AuthenticationProvider`, configure it in the Spring Security configuration along with other authentication-related components.
+To use `AuthenticationProvider`, configure it in the Spring Security setup alongside other authentication-related components.

 ### Example: